 Singapore has impressed the world with its economic achievements, but there’s much to be desired when it comes to political rights and civil liberties.

 It effectively operates like a one-party state: the People’s Action Party, or PAP, were first voted into power in 1959, and have won every election since.
-They’ve always had a supermajority in Parliament; today, there are only 10 opposition Members of Parliament, two Non-Constituency Members of Parliament (NCMP), and nine non-partisan Nominated Members of Parliament in a 104-seat House.
+They’ve always had a supermajority in Parliament; today, there are only nine opposition Members of Parliament (with the 10th seat left vacant following a resignation), two Non-Constituency Members of Parliament (NCMP), and nine non-partisan Nominated Members of Parliament in a 104-seat House.
 Everyone else is PAP.

 I start with this because the PAP’s long, uninterrupted reign forms the foundation of all the other issues that will be discussed here.
 It’s the political backdrop against which generations of Singaporean lives have unfolded.
 Singaporeans born after 1959 have no memory of a time when the “Men in White” (a well-known term for the PAP, because of their all-white party uniform) haven’t been dominant.
 In daily lived experiences, there’s little distinction between the party and the government, and it’s all tied into our notions of “country” and “nation” and “state”.
 Decision-making is presented and perceived as top-down processes operating in accordance with the PAP’s technocratic approach, with limited space for scrutiny and dissent.

 The PAP’s dominance gives it power over many aspects of Singaporean lives — “from cradle to grave”, as some have put it.
 The party can craft narratives and national myths, perpetuated through multiple channels — from the education system to the mainstream media — to shape (or limit) citizens’ political imagination, engineer social norms, and set the direction in which the country develops.
 For many of us, it’s become difficult to imagine a different political reality on our island.